sogno-platform/proloaf/README.md

 The repo contains following modules:
 * All scripts are located in the source folder.
-* To start one of the scripts use 'python3 fc_script.py argument', where the argument is either the name of a station (e.g. 'sege', 'kraftringen') or the path of the correspondig config file located in the model_ folders.
+* To start one of the scripts use 'python3 fc_script.py -s argument', where the argument is the path of the correspondig config file located in the model_ folders.
 * To prepare input data (e.g. load and weather) from selected stations run ./source/fc_prep.py
 * To train a recurrent model specifically with the current training setup optionally including hyperparameter exploration for the selected station run ./scripts/fc_train.py
 * To predict the next 40 hours in reference to the current time and print the result in a csv file run ./source/fc_run.py